 Looking for parts?
 Looking for a good half track or scout car project?
 Gary has the largest selection in the world - period..
 Gary's Email address is firstname.lastname@example.org.
 With lots of short frame and long framed halftrack reproduction parts available, there is no time like the present to finish your existing projects.

-If you're in the Lemont, IL area, feel free to stop by.
 Here's a picture of me with one of my halftracks.